 Alice Felker is a sophomore majoring in Psychology and Applied and Computational Math and Statistics (ACMS) and minoring in Education, Schooling, and Society.
 She is interested in studying the developmental differences in mathematical cognition, specifically in relation to children with documented learning and developmental disabilities.
 After graduation, she hopes to participate in the ACE Teaching Fellows program and later work toward a PhD in Educational or Clinical psychology.

 Caroline Byrd Hornburg (grad student).
 Postdoc @ Purdue University.

 Lauren Crawford (research staff).
-Graduate Student in Applied Development Psychology @ Boston College.
+Graduate Student in Applied Developmental and Educational Psychology @ Boston College.

 Tom Hughes '17.
 Deloitte in NYC.

 Alex Viegut '17.
 Graduate Student in Educational Psychology @ University of Wisconsin-Madison.